heremaps/flatdata/flatdata-py/README.md

 ## Using the writer

-`flatdata-writer` is an addition to `flatdata-py`.
-It helps in creating flatdata files from flatdata schema but with following limitations:
+`flatdata-writer` is an addition to `flatdata-py` that can create flatdata archives from a flatdata schema, with the following limitations:
-* It is only for bulk-writing (no streaming)
-* It is not yet optimized for performance
-* It does not allow adding additional sub-archives to existing archive
+* does not allow adding additional sub-archives to an existing archive

-### Usage
+* supports only bulk-writing (no streaming)
+* not optimized for performance

 * from the `flatdata-py` source directory